umaranis/svelte-lexical/docs/development-notes.md

 # Commit Messages

-Please use following tags in your commit message:
+Please use the following tags in your commit message:

 - feat (or feature)
 - minor